What Just Became Law

 Colorado: February 1, 2026.
 California: January 1, 2026.
 Maryland expansion: January 15, 2026.
 NYC Local Law 144 has been in effect since July 2023.
 Illinois AIVIA since January 2020 (expanded 2024).

-Is there a grace period for compliance?
+Is there a grace period for compliance with AI hiring laws?

 No formal grace periods.
 Colorado and California enforcement began immediately.
 However, regulators have indicated they'll prioritize egregious violations (complete non-disclosure, no bias testing) over technical missteps in early months.
 Don't count on leniency lasting.